pallets/flask/docs/styleguide.rst

     def bar():
         """This is a longer docstring with so much information in there that it spans three lines.
-In this case the closing tripple quote is on its own line.
+In this case the closing triple quote is on its own line.
         """